Korean War Legacy Project

 Embed:

 Frederick Schram describes his time with KMAG working on the reconstruction of the railroad near Busan.
-KMAG was a critical component in the rebuilding of the South after the war.
-He describes the challenge of the work and the surrounding destruction and poverty.
+He discusses the critical role the KMAG played in the rebuilding of South Korea after the war.
+Since his MOS was a transportation specialist, he describes his role working on rebuilding the transportation corridor for the Korean railroad.

 Tags: Busan,Civilians,Impressions of Korea,Physical destruction,Pride,South Koreans